!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 If you would like to bring your spouse, friend, mother, sibling, or anyone else you want for support, please feel free to bring them along!

 Your chiropractor is trained to provide you with the professional treatment of the entire musculoskeletal frame.
 In addition to spinal adjustments, they can offer nutritional advice, massage therapy, strengthening exercises, rehabilitative therapy, and more.

 As you continue with chiropractic treatments, you will learn increasingly more about your body, what will happen during your office visit, and what to wear.

 If you will be making appointments either before, during or after work, consider bringing your gym bag with you for an easy change of clothing and peace of mind.
-If you live in Anchorage but don’t have transportation to your appointment, we at Better Health Chiropractic & Physical Rehab offer the Get-A-Ride promise.
+If you don’t have transportation to your appointment, we at Better Health Chiropractic in Anchorage offer the Get-A-Ride promise.

 Be excited!
 Feel happy!
 You are on your way to a healthier, happier, pain-free life!